 This unique and beautifully painted gypsy caravan has been built on an original 1930s dray base.
 It was locally made and painted this summer and has new curtains, upholstery and bedding.

 It has a four foot wide double bed with a mattress from John Lewis which can be reached by climbing onto the bench seats.
 From here guests can look out of the small leaded window.
+(We area able to provide steps if needed).

 There is a small wood burner, which makes the whole hut toasty warm in a few minutes and even after you let it die down, it will continue to keep you warm over night as the gypsy caravan has a modern insulation lining between the green canvas on the outside and the pretty rose fabric which makes up the internal lining.
 We provide you with a basket of wood which you can use here or on the chiminea outside as you sit and enjoy the sunset (perhaps even toast marshmallows!).
-A tray with traditional tea set and a tea pot is set out for you in the cupboard.
+A tray with traditional tea set and a tea pot is set out for you on the cupboard.
 We have a beautiful octagonal thatched summer house with decking that overlaps the pond.
 There are no fish so it has been naturally colonised by local wildlife including dragonflies, frogs and newts.
 There are power points here and you are welcome to make yourself a hot drink or recharge your mobile phones etc.

 There is a small secluded grassy area outside the caravan with a bench seat and a chiminea.
 Alternatively, you might choose to sit on the small seats built into the doorway of the gypsy caravan.
 From here you can peek through the arch to the pond.